marcostolosa/OmegaPSToolkit/CHANGLOG.md

 > # The changlog of OmegaDSToolkit
 >
 >
+> * v0.0.1.3  -  Add a update file for install the latest version of OmegaDSToolki and the setuptool
+>
+> * v0.0.1.2  -  Add a separated file for functions (better code)
+>
+> * v0.0.1.1  -  Fix the OmegaDSToolkit
+>
+> * v0.0.1.0  -  Fix the setuptool
+>
 > * v0.0.0.8  -   Add the NSLookup command
 >
 > * v0.0.0.7  -   Add ping command (just for test an IP)